Absences and Attendance

 Homework should consist of tasks that are manageable for the child at home, whilst allowing children to participate fully in community groups.
 Children should be encouraged to do their best work, take pride in its presentation and be supported by their parents.

-Every Friday at the beginning of Long Break, ice-blocks are sold from the Hall Kitchen Window.
+Every Friday at the beginning of Long Break, ice-blocks and pizza are sold from the Hall Kitchen Window.
 They are $2 each.
-The PTA helps run this initiative.
+The PTA runs this initiative.

 At the time of enrolment, we collect details of your child’s immunisation status.
 This information is added to your child’s student file.
 It is important that if there are any subsequent changes to this information you notify the school office so that your child’s health file can be updated accordingly.